Subform

 Let’s build and execute the “SubFormDef” example.

-- Double-click the “subForm” widget to configure the “Settings” properties.
+• Double-click the “subForm” widget to configure the “Settings” properties.
 A pop-up window appears for configuration.
 Enter the section name.
 Select the Form Definition from the drop-down list.
-Select the checkbox to render the subForm as a table in a grid view.
-Select the checkbox to treat the first row of the subForm as column headers.
-Select the checkbox to hide the control at runtime.
+Check the box to render the subForm as a table in a grid view.
+Check the box to treat the first row of the subForm as column headers.
+Check the box to hide the control at runtime.

-- The Form and subForm configurations are rendered as follows.
-You notice that the subForm is configured to render the table in a grid view.
+• The Form and subForm configurations are presented as follows.
+You will notice that the subForm is set to display the table as a grid view.

-- Save the Form Definition.
+• Save the Form definition.
 Select Actions > Create Form Instance.
-Generate a new Form Instance, then select the check box to edit it.
+Generate a new Form instance, then check the box to edit it.

-- The Form is displayed to the user as shown below.
-You can insert an empty row using the plus sign (+).
-You can remove a row by clicking the red (x) icon.
-Complete the user input and click the Submit button.
+• The Form is displayed to the user as shown below.
+You can add an empty row with the plus sign (+).
+To remove a row, click the red (x) icon.
+Fill in the user input and click the Submit button.

 Definition Sample: